 - For urgent pre-service reviews, within 24 hours from date of receipt of request.

-- For non-urgent pre-service reviews within five days, but no longer than 15 days, of receipt of the request.
+- For non-urgent pre-service reviews within seven calendar days of receipt of the request.

 - For post-service or retrospective reviews, within 30 calendar days of receipt of the request.